-Sheehan’s syndrome is a condition in which severe bleeding during or immediately after childbirth causes damage to the pituitary gland.
-The damage to pituitary tissue may result in pituitary hormone deficiencies (hypopituitarism) requiring lifelong hormone replacement.
+Sheehan’s syndrome is a condition in which severe bleeding or extremely low blood pressure during or immediately after childbirth causes damage to the pituitary gland.
+The damage to pituitary tissue from lack of oxygen may result in pituitary hormone deficiencies (hypopituitarism) requiring lifelong hormone replacement.

 During pregnancy, an increased amount of the hormone oestrogen in the body causes an increase in the size of the pituitary gland and the volume of blood flowing through it.
-This makes the pituitary gland more vulnerable to damage from loss of blood.
+This makes the pituitary gland more vulnerable to damage from loss of blood and subsequent lack of oxygen.
 If heavy bleeding occurs during or immediately after childbirth, there will be a sudden decrease in the blood supply to the already vulnerable pituitary gland.
 This can cause tissue death and subsequent loss of pituitary function.

 Usually only the anterior (front) part of the pituitary gland is affected.
 The following hormones are released from the anterior pituitary and may be deficient in patients with Sheehan’s syndrome:

 In some women, Sheehan’s syndrome may cause very few, if any, symptoms.
-In others, symptoms may be non-specific and may not be diagnosed unless specifically tested for.
+These symptoms may be non-specific and may not be diagnosed unless specifically tested for.
 Most symptoms will not be apparent straight away and may take months or even years to develop.
 Most commonly, women have difficulty with or are not able to breastfeed (due to lack of prolactin) and have infrequent or no periods after childbirth (due to lack of gonadotrophins).
-The patient may also feel tired and experience weight loss (due to lack of thyroid hormones), loss of pubic or underarm hair (due to lack of sex hormones) and have low blood pressure (due to lack of adrenocorticotropic hormone).
+The patient may also feel tired and experience weight gain (due to lack of thyroid hormones), loss of pubic or underarm hair, decrease or absent menstrual cycles and infertility (due to lack of sex hormones) and have low blood pressure, dizziness and extreme fatigue (due to lack of adrenocorticotropic hormone and subsequently cortisol).

 Sheehan’s syndrome is rare in developed countries where improved maternal care usually prevents extreme blood loss during delivery.
 The condition is still common in developing countries where women may still bleed heavily during childbirth.